hoganri/image-mnemonic/README.md

-# Generate a BIP39 mnemonic seed from an image
+# Generate BIP39 seed phrases using images as entropy

 ## Quickstart